-Boosting the performance of employees and teams have been a constant challenge for managers and HR professionals for as long as structured organisations have existed, but the scope of challenges have taken a huge shift in the last few decades.
+Boosting the performance of employees and teams have always been a constant challenge for managers and HR professionals, but the scope of challenges have taken a huge shift in the last few decades.

 The changing world of work